revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 ---

-5. Why is Node not suitable for the development of apps with monolith architecture?
+5.Why is Node not suitable for the development of apps with monolith architecture?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)